-Looking to enter your first rogaine event or rise to the top of field?
-You’re in the right place.
-Delivered by experienced rogainers, our training is designed to you sharpen your skills and get out there with confidence.
+Looking to enter your first rogaine event or rise to the top of the field?
+You are in the right place.
+Delivered by experienced rogainers, our training is designed to sharpen your skills so that you can get out into the bush with confidence.

-Here are the various phases involved in an event.
+Here are the various phases involved in attending an event:

 Entering an Event

 Bookings generally open 3 weeks before an event and close about 12 days before the event.
 Teams have between 2 to 5 members.